 Wageningen University & Research strictly applies this rule and it implies that students may only start taking master’s courses upon having completed their bachelor’s or linkage programme!
 Below you will find answers to the most frequently asked questions.

 1. What does ‘harde knip’ mean?

-3. Does this legislation also apply to pre-master students?
+3. Does the ‘harde knip’ also apply to students in a pre-master programme?

 4. What does the ‘harde knip’ mean for the planning of my studies.

 If you want to do a master’s after your bachelor’s, you need to make sure you do not take any courses during your bachelor’s degree that you would like to include in your master’s degree.
 Pay extra attention to the courses that are a compulsory part of the master’s degree you want to follow.
 If you take such a course before you have completed your bachelor’s degree, and the course therefore is part of the “harde knip”, you can no longer follow the course in the master’s degree and you can no longer complete the master’s degree!

 Please carefully note the definition for “following a course”: If you enrol in a course (and thereby automatically for the exam), and do not disenrol from the test before the deregistration deadline for tests, this means that you have followed the course.
 So, the course is part of the “harde knip” if you were enrolled in the test after the deregistration deadline for tests.

 If you complete your bachelor’s degree in the course of an academic year, you might have to wait a period (or more periods) before you can start your master’s degree.
 If you think you will be delayed in your studies, discuss this with your study advisor in time.

 5. How can I start with my master’s degree immediately after obtaining my bachelor’s degree without problems with the “harde knip”?